arttupii/EspNowFloodingMesh/README.md

 - Slave node codes (Slave node can read sensors, control switches/lights or something else)

 ##### Features:
-- Works on 802.11 mac frame or ESP now broadcast
+- Works on ESP now broadcast (or 802.11 mac frame)
 - Nearly instant connection after poweron
 - Maximum number of slave nodes: unlimited
 - All nodes have the same bsid